 2 Mar 1668/89, John Mocoy had an action against Jeremiah Howes for taking up and detaining from him without his leave or order complainant’s horse, which was nonsuited because the letter of attorney by the plaintiff to Elisha Hedge “was found to be illegall.”

-28 Apr 1672, he was on a jury of inquest to inquire into the death of a child in Yarmouth and signed the verdict.
+28 Apr 1672 – He was on a jury of inquest to inquire into the death of a child in Yarmouth and signed the verdict.

-13 Mar 1672/73, – Gov. Thomas Prence by his will gave to his daughter Sarah Howes (wife of Jeremiah) his biggest beer bowl and a share of the residue of his estate.
+13 Mar 1672/73 – Gov. Thomas Prence by his will gave to his daughter Sarah Howes (wife of Jeremiah) his biggest beer bowl and a share of the residue of his estate.

 29 Feb 1675/76 - In King Philip’s War, Councils of War, for each town of the colony, were chosen by the court, Edmund HAWES, John Miller and Jeremiah HOWES constituting the members from Yarmouth.